-From the parking area, head across the Amargosa River, and up the bajada to the base of the 3 distinct chutes piercing up the SW Face.
-This is the same approach as for the main route. (see topo image on header of this page)
+Ascending the dryfalls.From the parking area, there are three prominent chutes which pierce the West Face of Eagle Mountain, just north of the summit.
+They converge at the alluvial fan beneath them.
+Head across the Amargosa River, and up the bajada to the base of the 3 distinct chutes.
+This is the same approach as for the main route. (see route topo image on header of this page)

-Instead of using the ramp on the left of the 3rd chute, find your way to the base of the middle chute.
+Pulling through the 4th Class section.Instead of using the ramp on the left of the 3rd chute (which is the standard West Face route), find your way to the base of the middle chute.
 It is the deepest of the chutes, usually in the shade somewhat, with a polished dryfall in the middle of it.
-There are a few large boulders to be surmounted, but it's Class 2 travel to the base of the chute.
+There are a few mid-size boulders to be surmounted to allow entry into the chute, but it's Class 2 travel to the base.

-Above the dryfall, the chute widens considerably.
+Ascending the wide part.Above the dryfall, the chute widens considerably.
 Bailing onto the standard route is easy here, by traversing left over a rib and onto the main route ramp.

-In the wider part of the chute, pick your way up.
-The climbing can probably be kept to Class 4 in this area, but going directly up will be Class 5 (easy).
-Again the rock is great (though more solid and smooth in the direct watercourse).
+Downclimbing a tower on the way to the summit.In the wider part of the chute, pick your way up.
+This is more Class 4 rock, and again the rock quality is great, though more solid and smooth in the direct watercourse.